bertreb/pimatic-stats/README.md

 * ${stats device id}.nodeVersion      - actual Node version Pimatic is using

-In the gui an attribute becomes visible when added in the device config.
+In the GUI an attribute becomes visible when added in the device config.

 ---------